Summer Dissertation Programs 2025

 For the first session, participants must bring in the following:

-- Annotated Bibliography: bring a bibliography of your secondary and theoretical sources.
+• Annotated Bibliography: bring a bibliography of your secondary and theoretical sources.
 Select four or five of the most important theoretical and secondary sources and write a paragraph or two about each.
+Please include information about how that source relates to your other sources, or how it helps you build an argument about the motivation for your specific research topic.
 Also make sure that you have organized notes for your other sources.
 For the other sources that will be discussed in your literature review, we recommend writing at least a short annotation (2-3 sentences) for each one.

 For subsequent sessions: Each session will have a required writing assignment related to your prospectus.
 There may be additional required readings that we will make available electronically.